grafana/mimir/docs/sources/tools/mimirtool/_index.md

 ### Generate ACL Headers

-This lets you generate the header which can then be used to enforce access control rules in GEM or Grafana Cloud.
+This lets you generate the header which can then be used to enforce access control rules in GEM or Grafana Cloud only.
+Grafana Mimir doesn't support ACL.

 ```bash
 mimirtool acl generate-header --id=<tenant_id> --rule=<promql_selector>